zzzprojects/learn-orm/tutorials/fsharp/sequences.md

 The `->` operator allows you to specify an expression whose value will become a part of the sequence.
 You can only use `->` if every part of the code that follows it returns a value.

-You can specify the `do` keyword, with an optional `yield` that follows.
+You can specify the `do` keyword with an optional `yield` that follows.

 ```csharp
 let seq4 = seq { for i in 1 ..
 10 do yield i * i }